 Another hot issue in debates between the transatlantic partners regarded visa waiver reciprocity, a topic broadly discussed after the enlargement process in 2004.
-Memoranda of Understanding were signed in 2008 with countries from Eastern Europe with a view to a future access to the VWP, considering, among others, on the positive side contribution to the war against terrorism and on the negative side the rate of overstayers in the US (Congress 2007).
-Huge information sharing was part of the agreement.
+Memoranda of Understanding were signed in 2008 with countries from Eastern Europe with a view to a future access to the Visa Waiver Programme, considering, among others, the contribution to the war against terrorism but also the rate of overstayers in the US (Congress 2007).
+Broad information sharing was part of the agreement.

 Aside from these controversial issues, other fields of cooperation developed through increased meetings at more levels.
 From 2006, a dialogue started within traditional meetings to investigate potential fields of cooperation between FRONTEX and the US.
-Finally, a Working Agreement between the US and FRONTEX was signed in 2009 enlisting areas of common interests and related to border security management and possible common tools to handle them (Council of the European Union 2010; FRONTEX 2009).
+Finally, a Working Agreement between the US and the agency was signed in 2009 enlisting areas of common interests related to border security management and possible common tools to handle them (Council of the European Union 2010; FRONTEX 2009).
 From 2008, transatlantic cooperation on migration and border related measures broadened its scope for action.
 Measures in the area of security, justice and freedom that strengthened and underlined the need for joint actions were proposed.

 The Future Group strengthened the rationale behind EU-US relations proposing the idea of a Euro-Atlantic area of cooperation in the field of freedom, security and justice by 2014 (The Future Group 2008: 10).
 In 2009, discussions started on the merits of a Declaration 'renewing' transatlantic relations in the justice and home affairs domain (Council of the European Union 2009a).
-Adopted in Washington in 2009, the Joint Statement on Enhancing Transatlantic Cooperation in the area of Justice, Freedom and Security, aimed at streamlining main operational purposes for the future: exchanging information on policies and initiatives; sharing experience and best practice; organizing joint initiatives; cooperating with the private sector; consulting each other on new policy developments likely to influence the partner; working out common positions to be maintained in global forums in issues of common interest; further developing coordination on mobility and security (border, readmission, travel document security provisions); and implementing the agreement of the Department of Homeland Security with FRONTEX (Council of the European Union 2009b: 2-3).
-More to that, though, the statement expressed the intention to find common solutions to problems related to refugees and to develop a common understanding on the global phenomenon of migration (Council of the European Union 2009b: 3).
-Indeed, the necessity to deal with third countries to face transnational challenges was a well-grounded part of EU package on migration management and it is possible to notice a certain influence by the EU in this sense.
-Thus, in the 'EU-US dialogue on migration' in the making, relevant issues were: creation or improvement of migration management capacities in third countries through especially a step up of their protection standards (see the case study on North African countries; Meyers, Koslowski and Ginsburg 2007); information sharing on refugees programs and the establishment of similar positions in multilateral negotiations (Council of the European Union 2010b: 9).
+Adopted in Washington in 2009, the Joint Statement on Enhancing Transatlantic Cooperation in the area of Justice, Freedom and Security, aimed at streamlining main operational purposes for the future: exchanging information on policies and initiatives; sharing experience and best practice; organizing joint initiatives; cooperating with the private sector; consulting on new policy developments likely to influence the partner; working out common positions to be maintained in global forums in issues of common interest; further developing coordination on mobility and security (border, readmission, travel document security provisions); and implementing the agreement of the Department of Homeland Security with FRONTEX (Council of the European Union 2009b: 2-3).
+More to that, though, the statement expressed the intention to find common solutions to problems related to refugees and to develop a common understanding of the global phenomenon of migration (Council of the European Union 2009b: 3).
+Indeed, the necessity to deal with third countries to face transnational challenges was a crucial part of EU's package on migration management and it is possible to notice a certain European influence in this sense.
+Thus, in the 'EU-US dialogue on migration' in the making a relevant issue was the creation or improvement of migration management capacities in third countries through especially a step up of their protection standards (see the case study on North African countries; Meyers, Koslowski and Ginsburg 2007).
 The relation between migration and development was also introduced into the debate (Council of the European Union 2009b: 14).
 A broad debate has started in the US on the improvement of privacy policy (Tanaka, Bellanova, Ginsburg, De Hert 2010: 7), spurred by frequent contacts with the EU.